bilderkiste/xmlcam/readme.md

 ## What is xmlCAM?

-xmlCAM is a software to generate G-Code very fast and with less effort for a CNC milling machine.
+xmlCAM is a software application designed to facilitate the rapid and efficient generation of G-code for CNC milling machines.
+Toolpaths are defined exclusively through XML elements, enabling a structured and flexible workflow.

-The only thing you need to do is to create the toolpaths with elements via XML code.

-The software is in an early state and comes with absolutely no warranty.
-I will try to continue development for xmlCAM, but programming is not my profession, so I have to do it in my free time.
-Please be understanding if there are bugs in the software.
+Please note that xmlCAM is in an early stage of development and is provided without any warranty of any kind.
+Although I intend to continue its development, programming is not my primary profession, and all work on the project is carried out in my spare time.
+I therefore kindly ask for your understanding should you encounter software bugs.

-xmlCAM is free software licensed under the **GNU General Public License version 3** published by the Free Software Foundation.
+xmlCAM is distributed as free software under the **GNU General Public License, version 3**, as published by the Free Software Foundation.

-All measures are in the metric system.
-Length values are always **mm** and velocities **mm/s**, unless otherwise stated.
+All measurements within the software adhere to the metric system.
+Length values are expressed in millimeters **(mm)**, and velocities in millimeters per second **(mm/s)**, unless explicitly stated otherwise.

-I use **GRBL v1.1** firmware.
-Other firmware may interpret G-Code differently.
-In this case see sechtion Dialects.
+The software is developed and tested using GRBL v1.1 firmware.
+Other firmware implementations may interpret G-code differently.
+In such cases, please consult the Dialects section.

-I am not responsible for any damages on your machine.
-Please be careful by using the software in this early state, because I have to check as well if the G-Code works reliable.
+I am **not** responsible for any damage that may occur to your machine.
+Please exercise caution when using this software in its current early-development state, as the reliability of the generated G-code is still being evaluated.

-The syntax for the XML has changed since version 0.100.
-Please see readme.md on the release to obtain the old syntax.
+The XML syntax has been updated since version 0.100.
+For information on the previous syntax, please refer to the readme.md included with that release.

 ## Views

 ### XML View

-The XML View shows the XML document which is the source for G-Code generation.
-You can write your XML in the textpane and generate G-Code by pressing "Generate G-Code".
+The XML View displays the XML document that serves as the source for G-code generation.
+You may edit the XML within the text pane and generate the corresponding G-code by selecting “Generate G-Code.”

-There is a validator, which validates your XML in real time.
-Red font markers show mistakes.
-The description of the error will displayed in a field over the XML text pane.
+A real-time validator is provided to check the XML for correctness.
+Errors are indicated by red markers and a description of each error is shown in the field above the XML text pane.

 ### Table View

-The table view shows the generated G-Code.
-By clicking a cell you can edit the field.
-If your input is invalid, your input will skipped.
+The Table View displays the generated G-code.
+You can edit a cell by clicking on it.
+If the value you enter is invalid, your input will be discarded.

-If you click the "Insert row" button, a new row will inserted above the selected row.
-If you click the "Delete row" button the selected row or rows (multiple selection) will deleted.
-By clicking "New Field" a new field will inserted in the selected row.
+Selecting “Insert Row” will insert a new row above the currently selected row.
+Selecting “Delete Row” will remove the selected row or, in the case of multiple selection, all selected rows.
+By clicking “New Field,” a new field will be inserted into the selected row.

-You can define start and end G-Code in two text files.
-This files shall placed in the same folder as the .jar file and named "start.gcode" and "end.gcode".
-The files will parsed and inserted to the generated G-Code automatically.

 ### Graphic View